 At this point the Transfer Tool will begin the transfer for you.
 The initial transfer process should happen quickly, however the processing period depends on the size of your account.

 When the processing is complete, you will see Additional Options.
 The Keep DNS Zone would need to be unchecked UNLESS your servers are in the same DNS cluster.
-If you have any doubts, please contact our technical support team
+If you have any doubts, please contact our live technical support team

 After the Transfer is Completed